diyhue/diyHue/README.md

  - Follow the steps from here: https://github.com/dresden-elektronik/deconz-rest-plugin  if you receive the error "/usr/include/c++/6/cstdlib:75:25: fatal error: stdlib.h: No such file or directory" then replace ```qmake``` command with ```qmake QMAKE_CFLAGS_ISYSTEM=```
  - edit deconz systemd script to bind on port 8080: ```sudo vim /etc/systemd/system/deconz.service``` replace ```--http-port=80``` with ```--http-port=8080```
  - start deconz service, browse to http://{hue emulator ip}:8080 and add all zigbee devices.
 This is done by clicking "Open network" in settings and then reset the devices.
 Don't configure any device in deconz.
- - click "Unlock Gateway" in settings to allow hue emulator to register
- - edit config.json and change the deconz => enabled to true
  - start hue emulator (must in output the import of all zigbee devices)

-  To configure IKEA Remotes open http://{hue emulator ip}/deconz .
-When you click save will look like noting happened, but all rules must be already created.
-Test the remotes.
+ - click "Unlock Gateway" in settings to allow hue emulator to register, then open http://{hue emulator ip}/deconz to automatically register bridge emulator with deconz.
+In order to configure IKEA switches you must configure first the rooms
   To configure IKEA Motion Sensor open official Hue application and go to "Accesory Setup"

 ## HUE LIGHTS